php/php-langspec/spec/11-statements.md

 **Semantics**

-A *compound statement* allows a group of zero of more statements to be treated syntactically as a single statement.
+A *compound statement* allows a group of zero or more statements to be treated syntactically as a single statement.
 A compound statement is often referred to as a *block*.